Top notch vintage off the beaten track

 Who goes there?
 Roackabillies, pin-ups, your regular highstreet shopper

 Why I love it: Vintage styles with a modern fit that don't look too clichéd.
 Top tip: watch out for the regular end of season sales for real bargains!

-How to find it: Various locations - see website for more info
+Location: Various locations - see website for more info

 Follow @myvintagelondon on Twitter for more vintage London ideas.